 JMS strives to identify and meet the needs of all learning groups.
 These needs are addressed in our goals, strategies, and activities.
-Various strategies are given by the RTI team based on students' specific needs.
+Various strategies are given by RTI team based on students' specific needs.
 Students in Special Education have IEPs.
-The special education students are served through inclusion and/or pull out services.
-The county has a staff member to work with English Language Learners.
-JMS currently has two ELL students.
+The special education students are served through inclusion and/ or pull out services.
+The county has a CCBOE employee to help teachers work with English Language Learners.
+JMS currently has one ELL student.
 The county provides services through the McKinney Vento Homeless Assistance Act to meet the needs of homeless students.
 Neglected/abused students are reported to DHR.
-The Clarke County Attendance Policy is used for students that have truancy problems and the county has provided an active school truancy officer.
+The Clarke County Attendance Policy is used for students that have truancy problems and the county has provided a school truancy officer.
 JMS has a full time resource officer.
 Additionally, we have one mental health specialist provided by the county who meets with identified students at various times.